What Emotional Safety Actually Means in Relationships

 Reflect on your relationships: do you feel safe expressing yourself openly, or do you hold back?
 If emotional safety feels consistently out of reach, consider trauma-informed therapy or a therapy intensive in Minnesota to explore ways to cultivate trust, connection, and secure attachment.

-👉 Schedule a consultation to explore whether weekly therapy or an ART intensive is the right next step for you.
+👉 Schedule a consultation to explore whether weekly therapy or a Deep Healing Session is the right next step for you.

 Melissa Cribb, MS, LADC, LPCC, is a licensed therapist with over 14 years of experience supporting clients in Osseo, Minnesota.
 She specializes in trauma, substance use, and high-functioning perfectionism.
 Melissa integrates evidence-based approaches such as Accelerated Resolution Therapy (ART), Internal Family Systems (IFS), and somatic techniques to help clients reduce anxiety, break unhelpful patterns, and build a stronger sense of emotional safety and self-trust.

-Learn more about ART Intensives in Minnesota and begin the journey back to yourself.
+Learn more about Deep Healing Sessions in Minnesota and begin the journey back to yourself.

 This service is available to adults located in Osseo, Minnesota, and throughout the greater Twin Cities area.